Dedman School of Law: Academic profile

-The class that enrolled in the fall of 2019 has a median LSAT score of 161 and a median undergraduate GPA of 3.7.
-LSAT/UGPA medians were calculated by the Law School Admission Council based on matriculant lists provided by the law school to the American Bar Association.
+The class entering in fall 2019 had a median LSAT score of 161 and a median undergraduate GPA of 3.7.
+These medians were calculated by the Law School Admission Council using data on enrolled students provided by the law school to the American Bar Association.

-Each JD student must complete 87 credit hours.
-Thirty-one of these hours comprise the mandatory first-year curriculum.
-After the first year, students must complete a course in professional responsibility, two upper-level writing courses (including an edited writing seminar in which an extensive scholarly, expository writing project is reviewed and critiqued by the professor), Constitutional Law II, and a practical skills course.
-All students are required to perform 30 hours of public service before graduating.
+Students in the JD program are required to have 87 credit hours to graduate, including 31 hours of required coursework in the first year.
+After the first year, required coursework includes professional responsibility, two upper-level writing courses (including a faculty-supervised scholarly writing seminar), Constitutional Law II, and a practical skills course.
+In addition, all students are required to complete 30 hours of public service before graduating.

 Programs and resources

 Dedman Law is home to four independent law journals: The SMU Law Review, Journal of Air Law and Commerce, The International Lawyer, and the SMU Science & Technology Law Review.

 Dedman Law offers several law clinics for upper-division students.
 The law clinics include: the W.W.
 Caruth, Jr. Child Advocacy Clinic, Civil Clinic, Criminal Justice Clinic, Family Immigration Detention Clinic, Federal Taxpayers Clinic, First Amendment Clinic, Consumer Advocacy Project, Small Business Clinic & Trademark Clinic, Judge Elmo B. Hunter Legal Center for Victims of Crimes Against Women, Innocence Clinic, Patent Law Clinic, and Vansickle Family Law Clinic.

 Dedman Law offers a summer program at the University of Oxford in Oxford, England, multiple international programs, and the Underwood Law Library.